nickmccleery/kanban-indexer/README.md

-# kanban_indexer
+# kanban-indexer

-`kanban_indexer` is a simple Python library that implements a lexicographic indexing system for ordered collections, such as columns on a Kanban board.
+`kanban-indexer` is a simple Python library that implements a lexicographic indexing system for ordered collections, such as columns on a Kanban board.
 It uses a chracter-based system that should allow for an arbitrary number of insertions between any two existing indices without the need for reindexing.

 ## Features